Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 This brings up a problematic for the ISP; how to allocate resources between each CDP nodes ?

 To study this aspect, we will deploy a VOD (Video On Demand) node that will do ABR (Adaptive Bit Rate) streaming that will emulate a CDP node.
 As such, a node will represent one CPD.

 **REQUIREMENTS**

-We used two CentOS virtual machines, one serving as a edge node and one serving as a cloud node; we used virtual machines to have to different IP addresses.
-So you'll need to install those yourself, with a distribution that fits your needs.
+We used two CentOS virtual machines, one serving as a edge node and one serving as a cloud node; we used virtual machines to have to different IP addresses and to be able to catch trafic between the client and the server.
+So you'll need to install those VMs yourself, with a distribution that fits your needs.

+**How to install the server yourself**

 Because we used CentOS, commands may changes (we used yum as a package manager).

-On each one, you will need to install Docker (you can refer to [this](https://docs.docker.com/install/linux/docker-ce/centos/) docker installation tutorial):
+On each VM, you will need to install Docker (you can refer to [this](https://docs.docker.com/install/linux/docker-ce/centos/) docker installation tutorial):
 ```
 sudo yum install -y yum-utils \
   device-mapper-persistent-data \